tcaldron/xmlscrape/README.md

 It can output URLs to a file which you specify, with support for Excel (.xlsx), comma-separated values (.csv), and plain text (.txt).
 It includes options for deduplication, ignoring of index files, and sorting alphanumerically.

-Many thanks to the team at Climb (<www.climbmarketing.com>) for the support in developing this and our other tools.
+Many thanks to the team at [Climb](https://www.climbmarketing.com) for the support in developing this and our other tools.

 ## Installation